emilyvchow/emilyvchow/README.md

 - 👋 Hi, I’m Emily!
-- 👀 I’m interested in building great and intutive easy-to-use products.
+- 👀 I’m interested in building great and intuitive easy-to-use products.
 - 🌱 I’m currently learning JavaScript and JavaScript Object Notation (JSON).
 - 💞️ I’m looking to collaborate on side projects that make a societal impact.
 - 📫 How to reach me: Feel free to connect with me on LinkedIn, I love making new friends and meeting new people!